harness/developer-hub/release-notes/early-access.md

 * **Feature flag:** `CDS_SUPPORT_HPA_AND_PDB_NG`
 * **How to enable:** Contact [Harness Support](mailto:support@harness.io)

 Kubernetes deployments support `HorizontalPodAutoscaler` and `PodDisruptionBudget` for Blue Green and Canary execution strategies.
+For more information, go to [PDB and HPA tracking](/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/what-can-i-deploy-in-kubernetes.md#managed-workloads-table).

 ### New artifact and manifest triggers